 Crown molding is the narrowest and thinnest of all trims that you apply on or around the walls of your home.

-Baseboards are often fashioned from 1” x 4” boards.
-Some baseboards are done out of 1” x 6” boards, but the 1” x 4” is the most common baseboard size.
+Baseboards are often fashioned from 1? x 4? boards.
+Some baseboards are done out of 1? x 6? boards, but the 1? x 4? is the most common baseboard size.
 The average 18 gauge nail gun shoots a nail that is 1 ?? long so it is perfectly long enough to go through the baseboard, but the longer 2? nails can go through the baseboard and draw it up tightly against the surface area of the wall.

 When you are nailing trim into position it helps if you cut a small block of wood that you can use to hold pressure on the edge of the baseboard so that it lies flat against the flooring and does not rise up or buckle.

 16 gauge nails are thicker and the thicker nail often holds a board more tightly in place.
 The 18 gauge nail is thinner and is less likely to cause the trim board to break or be damaged when it is nailed into the board.

-If the board you are using is not perfectly straight then the 16 gauge nail will be able to hold it tighter and not allow the warped portion of the board to effect the outcome of your trim.
+The experts agree that when it comes to nailing up baseboards the 16 gauge and the 18 gauge nail guns can both do an effective job of holding the trim boards in the proper position.
+If the board you are using is not perfectly straight then the 16 gauge nail will be able to hold it tighter and not allow the warped portion of the board to affect the outcome of your trim.

 If your project is a unique one and it demands the use of a finish nailer, then the manufacturer specifications determine the right choice of the nail gauge you are going to choose with your work piece materials.
 If you are a professional in the field of gauge nail uses, then you are more likely to make the right buying decisions, unlike a layperson.
 Remember ignoring this specification can mean an enormous mess with your work.